chiyulin0314/FlatBuffers-ObjC/README.md

 4. import the files into your project generated for step 3

-5. add pod 'FlatBuffers-ObjC' to your Podfile
+5. add pod 'FlatBuffers-ObjC', :git => 'https://github.com/chiyulin0314/FlatBuffers-ObjC.git' to your Podfile